Western troops on the ground in Ukraine is not 'ruled out' in the future, French leader says

-PARIS (AP) — French President Emmanuel Macron said Monday that sending Western troops on the ground in Ukraine is not "ruled out" in the future after the issue was debated at a gathering if European leaders, as Russia's full-scale invasion grinds into a third year.
+PARIS (AP) — French President Emmanuel Macron said Monday that sending Western troops on the ground in Ukraine is not "ruled out" in the future after the issue was debated at a gathering of European leaders in Paris, as Russia's full-scale invasion grinds into a third year.

-The French leader said at the meeting of 20 European heads of state and other Western officials in Paris that “we will do everything needed so Russia cannot win the war.”
+The French leader said that “we will do everything needed so Russia cannot win the war" after the meeting of over 20 European heads of state and government and other Western officials.

 “There’s no consensus today to send in an official, endorsed manner troops on the ground.
-But in terms of dynamics, nothing can be ruled out,” Macron said in a news conference.
+But in terms of dynamics, nothing can be ruled out,” Macron said in a news conference at the Elysee presidential palace.

-The meeting included German Chancellor Olaf Scholz and Polish President Andrzej Duda as well as leaders from the Baltic nations.

 Macron declined to provide details about which nations were considering sending troops, saying he prefers to maintain some “strategic ambiguity.”